pnxguide/sys205-heartyfs/README.md

 It must remove the inode corresponding to the `abc.xyz` file.
 The directory `/dir1/dir2/dir3/` must also remove the entry `abc.xyz`.

-## Task #6 - `write` (10 points)
+## Task #6 - `heartyfs_write` (10 points)
-You need to create a `write` program to handle the file writing in `heartyfs`.
+You need to create a `heartyfs_write` program to handle the file writing in `heartyfs`.
 Typically, `write` will be more complicated that it needs to deal with the file system's buffer.
-However, in `heartyfs`, `write` will be just copying all the contents of the file in an external file system to the file in the `heartyfs`.
+However, in `heartyfs`, `heartyfs_write` will be just copying all the contents of the file in an external file system to the file in the `heartyfs`.

-Users must be able to `write` using the following shell command:
+Users must be able to `heartyfs_write` using the following shell command:

 ```sh
 bin/heartyfs_write /dir1/dir2/dir3/abc.xyz /home/pnx/random.txt